We’re creating a new drinking water grid for the East of England.

 We have more than 170 kilometres of pipe already in the ground across the whole stretch of the central pipeline.

-With the wettest winter on record from 2023 to 2024 and exceptional circumstances for large infrastructure projects in the UK, the programme schedule has been impacted.
+The programme schedule has been impacted by the wettest winter on record from 2023 to 2024.
+Along with exceptional circumstances for large infrastructure projects in the UK.
 As a result, we have rephased some of the work planned in the region.
 Updates for each section of the pipeline can be found in the section updates.

 Learn how we’re creating hundreds of kilometres of pipeline to safeguard long-term water supplies